 - Twitter: 3 p.m. weekdays

 - Instagram: Weekdays 12 p.m. to 1 p.m.

 - LinkedIn: 7:45 a.m., 10:45 a.m., 12:45 p.m. and 5:45 p.m. every weekday but Friday

 Your experience may vary slightly, depending on your audience, so track your internal data.
-For a more customized time that represents your exact users, use a social media analytics tool such as Sotrender.
+For a more customized time that represents your exact users, use a social media analytics and moderation tool such as Sotrender.
 The tool creates charts based on when your engaged fans are active and averages out the interactions to find the perfect time for posting.

 7. Focus on Mobile Users

 In the most recent set of figures, mobile devices made up 47.2 percent of global internet traffic.
 The number may be even higher for social media browsers.

 Make sure your posts are mobile friendly by creating short sentences and bullet points, which are easy to scan.
 You also want to develop a relationship with page visitors, so think about their intent in hunting for a business like yours on social media and solve that problem for them.